nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Deleting a calendar item:

-You may delete any calendar item you have added wrongly or any items that have become obsolete.
+You may delete any calendar items you have added wrongly or any items that have become obsolete.
 It is advisable for you to use this feature frequently to keep your task and event lists uncluttered!
  ![warning_cal_delete](images/warning_cal_delete.png)